alanjds/django-moip/README.md

 1. Create a view that uses `MoipPaymentForm` just like in MoIP NIT section.

-1. After someone uses this form to buy something MoIP will return the user to your site at your "return_url" set on MoIP admin dashboard.
+1. After someone uses this form to buy something, MoIP will return the user to your site at your "return_url" set on MoIP admin dashboard.
     The view `django_moip.html.redirector.views.return_redirector` handles the
     `moip_go_after_return_url` attribute on the visitor session.
 Please specify